Solar-Helix-Independent-Transport/allianceauth-mumble-temp/README.md

 > ⚠️This is assuming you already have configured a fully functioning mumbke service.
 ## Auth Plugin
 1. `pip install allianceauth-mumble-temps`
-2. add `'mumbletemps',` to your local.py i recomend it is at the top for menu ordering.
+2. add `'mumbletemps',` to your `INSTALLED_APPS` in the local.py, i recomend it is at the top for menu ordering.
 3. run migrations
 4. restart auth